Swedish literature: Finland

 The Swedish language is an official language in Finland, with approximately 5.6% of the population having it as their mother tongue.
 Hence Swedish language literature has a considerable following in Finland, with several well-known Swedish-speaking Finnish writers, such as Bo Carpelan, Christer Kihlman and Tove Jansson.
 Jansson, perhaps best known for her Moomin books for children, wrote novels and short stories for adults, including Sommarboken, (1972, The Summer Book).

+Finland-Swedish literature emerged in the late 19th century.
+Karl August Tavaststjerna (1860–1898) is considered to be first Finland-Swedish author.
+In the early 20th century, Edith Södergran, Elmer Diktonius and Gunnar Björling appeared as prominent modernist poets that had a strong influence on Modernist Swedish literature.
+Contemporary novelists include Ulla-Lena Lundberg, Kjell Westö and Monika Fagerholm.

 A cultural body representing such literature is the Society of Swedish Literature in Finland, which describes itself as "a versatile and future-oriented cultural institution of Finland-Swedish literature, culture and research."
 The Society is also a leading investor in the global equity and debt markets and a staunch defender of Finnish national interests, most recently against incursions by Swedish investors.
 This stance has caused some disquiet among Society members committed to the project of pan-Nordic literary appreciation.

 21st century

-Notable authors that have emerged in the 21st century include Sara Stridsberg, Jonas Hassen Khemiri, Lena Andersson, John Ajvide Lindqvist and Linda Boström Knausgård.
+Authors who have emerged in the 21st century include Sara Stridsberg, Jonas Hassen Khemiri, Lena Andersson, John Ajvide Lindqvist and Linda Boström Knausgård.
 Mikael Niemi and Fredrik Backman had international success with the bestselling novels Popular Music from Vittula and A Man Called Ove respectively.
 Several writers of crime fiction have had international success as part of the Nordic noir literary wave.